 Introduction

 This report documents the release of the second prototype for dataset usage accounting, which is a development of the first prototype presented in D3.8.
 In this context, a dataset is defined as a logical set of files which may exist in several places at once and to which it is possible to assign some form of persistent unique identifier and to perform dataset accounting it is assumed that this unique identifier is available.
-This differs from storage space accounting which accounts for disk allocation and usage without concern over what data is stored, or who accesses it and how often.
-This prototype uses software from the APEL project at the STFC to account for the usage of datasets.
-Storage space accounting is also supported by APEL and will soon be run at the production level.

 APEL is an accounting tool that collects accounting data from sites participating in the EGI infrastructure as well as from sites belonging to other Grid organisations that are collaborating with EGI, including OSG and NorduGrid.
-The accounting information is gathered from different sensors into a central accounting repository where it is processed to generate statistical summaries that are available through the EGI Accounting Portal.
-Statistics are available for view in different detail by users, Virtual Organisation (VO) managers, site administrators and anonymous users according to well-defined access rights.

 Table 1 provides a summary of the tool covered in this release.